marsh-github/RootCrypt/README.md

 7. ## Open Questions and Future Work

 - Formal reduction of NERP to Ring-LWE or a related problem
 - Security analysis of fₛ as a one-way function
 - Behavior under chosen-ciphertext attacks (CCA)
 - Acceleration via NTT or polynomial-ring constructions
+- Revised NERP problem allowing for standard asymetric key cryptography (and therefore, E2EE)

 ---